natbdb/phys601-website/docs/outreach/index.md

 # Outreach

 Alongside my academic activities, I am also engaged in public outreach, aiming to increase public awareness of the sciences by sharing my research and the latest dicoveries in physics with the general public.
-I am especially interested in making careers in science more accessible, especially to young students from underrepresented background.
+I am especially interested in making careers in science more accessible, especially to young students from underrepresented backgrounds.
 I do this by making educational content and organizing public events such as open houses and telescope viewing events.

 Here are some examples of recent educational content I have made.